exercism/fsharp/exercises/practice/yacht/.approaches/list-module/content.md

 ## Scoring categories

-In our approach, we'll have a separate function for each type of throw.
+In our approach, we'll have a separate function to score each category.
 These functions will then later on be called in the `score` function, but first, let's go through the scoring functions one by one.

 ### Single score